ridgestoneco/FUN-Rocket/README.md

-These files help turn a cardboard box into a childs Arduino powered spaceshuttle with buttons, lights, and audio.
+These files help turn a cardboard box into a childs Arduino powered rocket with buttons, lights, and audio.

 Notes: